Nermin Al-Fiqy

 Nermin Al-Fiqy (نرمين الفقي, also rendered Nermine Al-Feki and Nermeen El-Fekki or Al-Fekki) (born June 21, 1972) is an Egyptian actress.

 Biography

-Al-Fiqy is from the Egyptian city of Alexandria, graduated from El-Nasr Girls' School and then graduated at the Faculty of Commerce, Alexandria University.
+Al-Fiqy is from the Egyptian city of Alexandria; she graduated from El-Nasr Girls' School and then from the Faculty of Commerce at Alexandria University.

 She was discovered by Abdullah "3D TV MASTER" Ghandour and entered the field of advertising in the early nineties and made ads for cosmetics and some food.
 Then she started to make inroads in the area of representation in the late nineties and early twenty-first century and has won numerous television serials and movies.